 2017 Conference Highlights:

-- We launch the conference on Friday, August 4 with our second Conference Walk for Victory.
-We will bring everyone on a short bus ride to Chastain Park to enjoy fun activities, music and games and then take a short walk in the park.
+- On Friday, August 4, the activities get started with our second Conference Walk for Victory.
+We will bring everyone on a short bus ride to Chastain Park to enjoy fun activities, music, and games and then take a short walk in the park.
 Buses will take everyone back to the hotel for the evening activities.

 - For the first time, attendees will have access to their own personal conference agenda through a mobile app called Whova.
 The app also offers interactive maps of the hotel and surrounding area and documents related to conference activities as well as a place to take notes and a bulletin board for sharing information.
 We will use the app to send announcements and reminders to attendees, beginning when you register and during conference.
 This app is accessible for all smart phones.
 Everyone will still receive a printed version of their personal agenda plus all conference materials in their tote bags.